 Learn why Copper mountain is the perfect vacation destination for Colorado skiing and snowboarding - located close to Denver in the heart of Summit County.

 Why ski Colorado?
-Summit County, Colorado offers the longest ski season in the Western U.S. This season, Copper is open from November 2, 2012 through April 14, 2013.
+Summit County, Colorado offers the longest ski season in the Western U.S. This season, Copper is open from November 1, 2013 through April 20, 2014.
 And Colorado is renowned for its sunny, blue-sky days along with some of the best powder in the world.
-Copper is one of Summit County's largest ski areas with over 2,400 skiable acres and averages 280" of snowfall during our ski season.
+Copper is one of Summit County's largest ski areas with 2,465 skiable acres and averages 280" of snowfall during our ski season.

 Copper has something for all ages and abilities.
 Our naturally divided terrain starts out with gentle, sloping runs on the west, and gets progressively steeper as you head east.
 And we've got several wide-open bowls for advanced skiers and riders.
 Copper also has one of the best terrain parks and pipes in Colorado.